Sisoridae: Systematics

 The monophyly of certain glyptosternoid genera is doubtful.
 The paraphyly of Pareuchiloglanis, Oreoglanis, and Pseudexostoma (with the possible inclusion of Myersglanis and Parachiloglanis) has been demonstrated and a rediagnosis of glyptosternine genera is needed.

 Evidence from a 2007 molecular analysis supports polyphyly of Pareuchiloglanis.
 Glaridoglanis might be a basal member of the tribe Glyptosternina.
 Pseudecheneis may be placed in the tribe Glyptosternina, but its sister-group relationship between it and the monophyletic glyptosternoids cannot be rejected.

-It has been proposed to move the genera of Erethistidae into Sisoridae.
+In the past, certain members of the Sisorinae were placed in their own family, Erethistidae, because they were thought to be closely related to the neotropical Aspredinidae than to the remaining sisorids due to a number of morphological characters.
+However, phylogenetic analyses have reaffirmed that the species classified in the Erethistidae are actually placed within the Sisorinae.

 Distribution

 Sisorids inhabit freshwater and originate from southern Asia, from Turkey and Syria to South China and Borneo, primarily in the Oriental region.
 Glyptosterninae is distributed from the Caucasus to China.
 Most glyptosternine genera are found in China, with the exception of Myersglanis.
 Glyptosternoid catfish species have restricted distributions, and many apparently wide-ranging species have been shown to consist of more than one species, each with restricted distributions.
 Sisorids are mostly small forms inhabit mountain streams.